galan/dms-exchange-java/container.md

-Other use-cases for future use-cases
+Other ideas for future use-cases

 ## Creating an archive for a single container
 A single container archive can be created and read using the `ContainerSerializer` respectivly the `ContainerDeserializer`.